azendal/tellurium/README.md

 ## Theory of Operation

-Tellurium was designed to do front-end testing. this is a very important thing to consider because environment is very different from server side environments, so there is a number of objects that may be colliding and interacting to form a web application.
+Tellurium was designed to do front-end testing (Recently was updated to work on nodejs environments too). this is a very important thing to consider because environment is very different from server side environments, so there is a number of objects that may be colliding and interacting to form a web application.
 Complex web applications tend to be event driven and not so much procedural because of the interaction of the user, network, and other events happening on the system in different order and on different times.

 Creating such system is not very easy to organize but there was some work done before and following the principle of unix of having small units of code that perform one task well, Tellurium has a number of dependencies instead of trying to build everything from the ground up.